 4 years (Mighty Oaks)

-Can I choose the length of my child’s day?
+Can I choose the time of day for my child?

-Choose the length of day your family needs!
-Choose mornings or afternoons for West Ridge Programs
+Choose the time of day your family needs!
+Choose mornings or afternoons for West Ridge Programs.

 4-year-olds, as another option, can be registered in ParkSchool Nature as stand-alone programs.